Monday – Thursday: 9 a.m. – 12 p.m. & 1 p.m. – 5 p.m. | Friday: 9 a.m. – 12:30 p.m.

 Other Audiologic Measurements for Tinnitus

-Other audiologic tests that can be used to diagnose tinnitus include loudness matching, pitch masking, and minimum masking level.
+Other hearing tests that can be used to diagnose tinnitus include loudness matching, pitch masking, and minimum masking level.

-Doctors will also need to rule out any medical conditions typically associated with tinnitus, such as high blood pressure, Meniere’s disease, or temporomandibular joint (TMJ) disorder.
+Doctors must also rule out any medical conditions typically associated with tinnitus, such as high blood pressure, Meniere’s disease, or temporomandibular joint (TMJ) disorder.

 What’s next after a tinnitus evaluation?